How to do Amazon keyword research for your books

 You can search for the best keywords, categories, check competitors and search for AMS keywords for Amazon PPC ads.

-KDP Rocket is the fastest and most efficient way to do your Amazon keyword research.
-Finding the best seven Kindle keywords for your books and your two categories is vital for your success.
+Publisher Rocket is the fastest and most efficient way to do your Amazon keyword research.
+By using this Amazon keyword generator, it will help you find the best seven Kindle keywords for your books and your two categories.
+Both are vital for your success.

 As a bonus, you can also use the Amazon book description generator.

-Free tools can help you find usable Amazon KDP keywords.
+Free tools to search for Amazon keyword ideas can help you find some usable Amazon KDP keywords.

 You are probably already using one of the best free long tail keyword search tools and don’t even realise it.